-The Galaxy S10e is a spiritual replacement for last year's Galaxy S9, as the Galaxy S10 has gotten bigger and more expensive.
+The Galaxy S10e is a spiritual replacement for last year's Galaxy S9 since the Galaxy S10 has gotten bigger and more expensive.
 But the Galaxy S9 is still on sale at a solid discount, and that makes it an interesting option for those who want to save money.
-Here's what you'll get by going with the newer model, or by sticking with last year's instead.
+Here's what you'll get by going with the newer model, or by sticking with an older one.

 Samsung is known for taking a cautious approach to improvements with its top-end phones, and that means the Galaxy S10e isn't dramatically improved over the Galaxy S9 in many aspects.
 But there are certain things you get just by buying a phone made for 2019 rather than 2018.